cosmologicon/problems/lucky7s/README.md

 	Y = D1 + 6D4 = D1 - D4 = d1 - d4 + d7 - d10 + d13 - ...
 	Z = D2 + 6D5 = D2 - D5 = d2 - d5 + d8 - d11 + d14 - ...

+Since we're only ever looking at `X`, `Y`, and `Z` mod `7`, this redefinition is fine.
 So that's how I'll use them, as alternating sums of every 3rd digit.

 ## Tallying the possibilities